ssprabakara/konnect-team-interview-ingest-exercise/README.md

 }
 ```

+#### Teardown services

 Run

 ```
-docker-compose down
+docker-compose --compatibility down
 ```

 to tear down all the services.

 ## Resources